tareqimbasher/NetPad/CONTRIBUTING.md

 Install the Electron.NET CLI tool

 > [!IMPORTANT]
-> To be able to run the elextronize command with Electron.NET CLI, you need to have .NET 6 SDK installed.
+> To be able to run the electronize command with Electron.NET CLI, you need to have .NET 6 SDK installed.

 ```bash
 dotnet tool install ElectronNET.CLI -g